HOME FORUM OUR ESSAYS MUST READS LINKS ABOUT US CAU

 Western Civilization

-The curriculum controversy of the late 1990s was followed by another in 2002, when the university announced that it was ending its popular, decades-long run of "History of Western Civilization" courses.
+The curriculum controversy of the late 1990s was followed by another in 2002, when the university announced that it was ending its popular, decades-long run of “History of Western Civilization” courses.
 The history department no longer thought such courses made sense.
-They were replaced by two sequences---"History of European Civilization" and "Ancient Mediterranean World"---and students would only have to take one to fulfill the civilization requirement.
+They were replaced by two sequences—“History of European Civilization” and “Ancient Mediterranean World”—and students would only have to take one to fulfill the civilization requirement.
 Try as it might, however, the history department has not been able to excise the idea of Western Civilization from this Western university.

 In Autumn 2009, Western Civilization remains in only one oversubscribed section due to high student demand but virtually no professorial supply.
-Meanwhile, "America in Western Civilization" has been renamed "America in World Civilization"---its syllabus, no doubt, changed accordingly.
-These changes reflect the department's onslaught against the idea of a distinct Western heritage, not just at the cultural and geographic margins, where syncretic studies make sense, but through and through.
+Meanwhile, “America in Western Civilization” has been renamed “America in World Civilization”—its syllabus, no doubt, changed accordingly.
+These changes reflect the department’s onslaught against the idea of a distinct Western heritage, not just at the cultural and geographic margins, where syncretic studies make sense, but through and through.

 Nevertheless, students can get plenty of Western Civilization if they choose.
 They can fulfill the civilization requirement by taking "Music in Western Civilization" (when it is offered) or with study abroad in courses such as "France in Western Civilization."
 Besides, hundreds of individual courses focus recognizably on the history or literature of Western nations and Western cultural figures, whether they acknowledge it or not.